 MyLibrary is a tough, tiny, portable, battery powered capsule which stores educational content and makes it available even in places with no internet connection or reliable electricity.

-This means we can provide access to educational materials to people living in many more places, including hard-to-reach areas.
+This means we can provide access to educational materials to people living in many more places, including very hard-to-reach areas.